matthewdelorenzo/musicmaestro/README.md

 # musicmaestro
 A music recommendation application.

-Run application through: flask --app main run
-#Go to localhost link (usually shown in terminal).
+Run application in terminal through: "flask --app main run" - Then, can go to localhost link (usually shown in terminal).